Skip to content

 Future plans for immortal PRs

 In the future we may embed metadata in each PR identifying the exact files and packages + versions that PR contains.
-Then we could allow such PRs to be closed/ignored but then as soon as there's any chance to files/packages/versions being updated then we'd be cached busted and create a new PR.
+Then we could allow such PRs to be closed/ignored but then as soon as there's any chance to files/packages/versions being updated then we'd be cache busted and create a new PR.
 If you regularly wish to close immortal PRs, it's an indication that you may be grouping too widely.

 How to fix immortal PRs

 Avoid grouping dependencies together which have different versions, or which you have a high chance of wanting to ignore.
+If you have immortal PRs which you want to keep closed, then set "recreateWhen": "never".

 Major updates require Dependency Dashboard approval